jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

 + January 17 - 'quote_count' and 'reply_count' available in *original* format.
 No associated Operators for these metadata.
 + February 22 - Poll metadata become available in *original* format.
 No associated Operators for these metadata.

-### Filtering tips <a id="filteringExamples" class="tall">&nbsp;</a>
+### Filtering tips <a id="filteringTips" class="tall">&nbsp;</a>

-Given all the above information, it is clear that there are a lot of details to consider when generating historical Tweet datasets.
+Given all the above timeline information, it is clear that there are a lot of details to consider when generating historical Tweet datasets.
 There are two key things to consider:

 + Some metadata have 'born-on' dates so filters can result in *false negatives*.
 Such searches include Operators reliant on metadata that did not exist for all of part of the search period.
 For example, if you are searching for Tweets with the ```has:videos``` Operator, you will not have any matches for periods before February 10, 2015.
 That is because that Operator matches on *native* videos (attached to a Tweet using the Twitter.com user-interface).
 For a more complete data set of video sharing on Twitter, filters for before Febuary 10, 2015 would need to contain rule clauses that match on URLs common for video hosting.
 + Some metadata has been backfilled with metadata from a time *after* the Tweet was posted.

+As discussed [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/twtr_evolution.md#filtering-tips-identifying-and-filtering-on-tweet-attributes-important-to-your-use-case-) there are several commonly attribute types that commonly focused on when matching on Tweet JSON:
-+ Account profiles
++ Twitter Profiles
++ Original or shared Tweets
++ Tweet language classification
-+ Retweet example
++ Geo-referencing Tweets
++ Shared links media

+Some of these have product-specific behavior while others have identical behavior.

-+ Geo example
++ Twitter Profiles
+    + Profile is as it was at the time the Tweet was posted, except for data before 2011.
+For Tweets older than 2011, the profile metadata reflects the profile as it was in September 2011.

++ Original Tweets and Retweets

+[rephrase]
+The PowerTrack ```is:retweet``` Operator enables users to filter accordingly.
+Users of this Operator need to have two strategies for Retweet matching (or not matching) if data before August 2009 is needed.
+Before August 2009, the Tweet message itself needs to be checked, using exact phrase matching, for matches on “@RT ”.
+For periods after August 2009, the is:retweet Operator is available.

++ Tweet language classifications

+Twitter’s language classification metadata is available in the archive beginning on March 26, 2013.
+Note that the Gnip Language classification metadata is in the Activity Stream payload between March 2012.
+However, with the release of Gnip 2.0 there is no longer an Operator available to match on the Gnip language classification.

-+ URL example
++ Geo-referencing Tweets

-HPT:
+As discussed HERE there are three primary ways to geo-reference Tweets:

+   + **Geographical references in Tweet message.** Matching on geographic references in the Tweet message, while often the most challenging method since it depends on local knowledge, is an option for the entire Tweet archive.
+Here is an example geo-referenced match from 2006 for the San Francisco area based on a ‘golden gate’ filter: https://twitter.com/biz/statuses/28311

+   + **Tweets geo-tagged by the user.** If you are using Historical PowerTrack, geo-referencing starts on September 1, 2011.
+When the Historical PowerTrack archive was built, all geo-tagging before this date was not included.

+   + **Account profile ‘home’ location set by user.**  Historical PowerTrack enables you to attempt your own custom matching on these metadata.
+Profile Geo metadata is available starting in June 2014.

++ Shared links and media

+In March 2012, the expanded URL enrichment was introduced.
+Before this time, the Tweet payloads included only the URL as provided by the user.
+So, if the user included a shortened URL it can be challenging to match on (expanded) URLs of interest.
+With Historical PowerTrack  these metadata are available starting in March 2012.

+In July 2016, the enhanced URL enrichment was introduced.
+This enhanced version provides a web site’s HTML title and description in the Tweet payload, along with Operators for matching on those.
+With Historical PowerTrack, these metadata become available in July 2016.

+In September 2016 Twitter introduced 'native attachments' where a trailing shared link is not counted against the 140 Tweet character limit.
+Both URL enrichments still apply to these shared links.

+Here are when related PowerTrack Operators begin matching:

-     2006 November 1 - has:links
++ 2006 November 1 - has:links
-     2011 June 2 - has:images and has:media
++ 2011 June 2 - has:images and has:media
-     2012 March 26 - Expanded URLs
++ 2012 March 26 - Expanded URLs
-     2015 February 10 - has:videos
++ 2015 February 10 - has:videos
-     2016 July 28 - Enhanced URL expansion
++ 2016 July 28 - Enhanced URL expansion

-+ Others

 ### Next Steps <a id="nextSteps" class="tall">&nbsp;</a>
 + Search API: metadata and filtering timeline